 However, if you work hard at finding a niche, and spend time adding and promoting unique content, then this is a good business model that could work well for you.

 Case study - Best Toys for 2 Year Olds Amazon affiliate site

-For example, my reviews website Best Toys for 2 Year Olds is an Amazon affiliate website.
-It’s a very simple blog-style website that provides parent-friendly advice and reviews on the best toys for 2 year old children.
-It’s intentionally non-corporate and speaks from one parent to another.
+For example, my reviews website Best Toys for 2 Year Olds is a WooCommerce Amazon affiliate website.
+It's a very simple blog-style website that provides parent-friendly advice and reviews on the best toys for 2 year old children.
+It's intentionally non-corporate and speaks from one parent to another.
 Parents read the advice and click through to buy the products on Amazon, which generates affiliate commission in the process.